hansolo81/jambhala/docs/tsd/jambhala-2.md

 ## Technical solution

 ### High Level Design
-1. Login should produce an Oauth Token that can be used to call the remaining API's
+Login should produce an Oauth Token that can be used to call the remaining API's.

-2. There should be 5 main API's representing each test steps
+There should be 5 main API's representing each test steps
    - Balance Inquiry
    - Account Holder name Inquiry
    - Perform fund transfer